First Job at Scaled

 It’s hard for me to select one single favorite memory during my time here at Scaled.
 I really enjoy the people, projects, and the opportunity that each new day holds.

-Ben is the President of Scaled Composites, LLC in Mojave, California.
+Ben Diachun is the President of Scaled Composites, LLC in Mojave, California.
 He joined Scaled in 2003 as a Design Engineer performing configuration design and analysis, composite manufacturing, and flight test engineering.
-With the mission of demonstrating aerospace firsts for customers, today Diachun focuses the company on exploring innovative technologies, developing the highly talented team of aerospace professionals on staff, and ensuring a culture of safety within the organization.
+With the mission of demonstrating aerospace firsts for customers, today Ben focuses the company on exploring innovative technologies, developing the highly talented team of aerospace professionals on staff, and ensuring a culture of safety within the organization.